-Yan Lohendra learned the music as a teenager, then practiced for fun until 2017, when he made the album Upsilon Plus, followed by The Ten Commandments the next year.
+Yan Lohendra learned the music as a teenager, then practiced for fun until 2017, when he made the album Upsilon Plus, followed by The Ten Commandments the next year, then Star Heaven in 2019.

 After creating his Facebook page and having used it for several weeks, he decided not to use it anymore, except to announce important events.
 For the next year, everyone around him worked to convince him that Facebook was indispensable to an artist like him and that there was a way to use it simply as a way to communicate with his audience, without any alienation.
 So Yan finally returned to Facebook after a year of absence.